 - Don't drink tap water.
 Bottled water and a reusable water bottle will work

-- Long sleeve clothing, and insect repellant to keep insects away - especially in the national parks.
+- Sleeve clothing and insect repellant keep insects away - especially in the national parks.

 As far as your health is concerned, you should always make sure to first consult your doctor for professional advice.